ankitects/anki-manual/src/deck-options.md

 deletions) will be delayed until the next day.

 # Display Order
+Each deck and subdeck may have its own options.
+Anki will
 ### New card gather priority
 Controls how Anki gather cards from eaach subdeck:
 - **Deck:** gather cards from each subdeck in order, and stops when the